Nottingham City Council

 Evolve Nottingham CIC, Strelley

-Evolve works across the local neighbourhoods in North Nottingham, a highly deprived area of the city; a local hub of activity to support and provide opportunities for people to help change their own lives.
+Evolve works across the local neighbourhoods in North Nottingham, a highly deprived area of the city; a local hub and boxing club to support and provide opportunities for people to help change their own lives.
 With the help of 23 young volunteers and 5 Community Volunteers, we worked to create a more welcoming space for more people to use from the local community, by repainting the entrance areas, boxing gym and building a brick BBQ so that communities can come together socially over freshly cooked food.
-Our young volunteers also received careers/jobseeking training whilst on site.

 “Our students really enjoyed the project.
 [VIY Mentors] Kate and Kate were fantastic.
 They were patient, engaging, supportive and encouraged our students to participate in everything.
 It was lovely to see our students learn new skills, we saw their confidence grow literally overnight.
 It is projects like this that are so valuable for them, there is no better way to learn.
 They all came away buzzing about the experience as most of them have never had the opportunity to do anything like this before, so thank you once again.“